influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 })
 ```

-In this example, the query above focuses on a specific time range in order to narrow down on one instance where the state of the production line changes.
-The `range` function selects the time range, and within that time range, the `filter` function focuses only on the "state" field and "machinery" measurement out of the other variables.
+The query above focuses on a specific time range to narrow down on one occasion where the state of the production line changes.
+The `range` function selects the time range, and within that time range, the `filter` function focuses only on the `state` field and `machinery` measurement out of the other variables.

-The `events.duration()` function calculates the time between the start and end of the record and associates the duration with the start of the recording.
+The next steps in the query gather the necessary columns for the table we need to display the percentages of a specific state at a certain time:
-The `group` function defines the column values that will appear in our table.
+- The `events.duration()` function calculates the time between the start and end of the record and associates the duration with the start of the recording.
+The `duration` column creates a value for each unique column.
-The `sum` function calculates the of all the variables in our "duration" column.
+- The `group` function defines the column values that will appear in our table.
+For our scenario, the ones we need to focus on are the `_value`, `start`, `stop`, and `station_id`.

-the `filter` function narrows down the air sensor sample data to only include an instance where the CO levels have crossed the threshold, and the `map` function gives the data a "true" and "false" state.
-A Boolean value is created by querying `  |> map(fn: (r) => ({ r with true: if exists r.true then r.true else 0, false: if exists r.false then r.false else 0}))`.
+- The `sum` function calculates the of all the variables in our "duration" column.
-The `group` function creates a notification for when the data crosses the threshold.
+- The `pivot` function aligns all of the mentioned columns together. `rowKey` is the anchor for each point that hinges into a single row. `columnKey`, once the other tables are going to be pinned on the table, will take `_value` to create a new column, and `valueColumn` will populate that new columns.

-The `sum` function drops all duration not included in the group key.
+To recieve the percentage of time the state was OK or not OK, you use the `map` function.
+The `map` function starts off by getting the `totalTime` by adding the amount of time the state was in `NOK` or `OK`.
+To recieve the final percentage, dividing both the `NOK` and `OK` values by the `totalTime`, and then multiply the answer by 100.
-The percent of the state over the total interval is the sum of the duration of true and false states, divided by the total time, multiplied by 100.
+The final answers will be the percentage values.

 | table | NOK               | OK                 |
 | ----- | ----------------- | ------------------ |